famiu/feline.nvim/USAGE.md

 ### Position

 The `position` provider can take a `padding` provider option, which may be either `true` or `false` and will determine whether the position numbers are padded with spaces or not.

+### Scroll bar

+The `scroll_bar` provider can take a `reverse` provider option, which may be either `true` or `false` and will determine if the scroll bar is reversed, which may be useful if you want the scroll bar to have natural scrolling.

 ### File Info